 For all of us, Jesus should be our most precious treasure.
 For he is the only one who can liberate us spiritually, and as our creator, mold and shape us into a new being, beautiful for him to behold.
 Now, to love becomes our vocation and heaven our final destination.

 It amazes me that we all know that the heart handles our feelings and emotions, and our brain does the thinking and reasoning, while both are merely organs of our physical body.
 And we all have an inborn conscience too.
-Intuitively, I clearly sense that God must have created us, which is amazing in itself.
+Intuitively, I clearly sense that God must have created us.